 Lady beetles deteriorate rapidly if not handled properly.
 Lady beetles need to be kept refrigerated until they are released.
 Live lady beetles on display in stores are attractive for customers, but beetles left out at room temperature rapidly deteriorate.
 Also, lady beetles are often dehydrated and need water, especially if they have been held at room temperature, even for a few hours.
 Stores or gardeners are advised to mist lady beetles with water in a squirt bottle before placing them in the refrigerator for storage, making sure not to let water puddle in containers.
+Lady beetles produce unpleasant odors so avoid refrigerating them alongside food if possible.
 When purchasing lady beetles, inspect the container and make sure almost all beetles are alive.
 Lady beetles purchased from primary suppliers (those who obtain beetles directly from collectors) may be healthier than those held in stores for several weeks.

 Use adequate release rates.
 University research shows that high numbers of lady beetles are required to control aphids.
 One large, heavily infested rose bush in the landscape required two applications of about 1,500 lady beetles each, spaced a week apart.
-Most packages sold in stores contain only enough lady beetles to treat one aphid-infested shrub or a few small plants.
-Larger qualities can be purchased from online lady beetle suppliers.
+Packages of lady beetles sold in stores do not contain enough of these predators to effectively treat even one small shrub.

 Lady beetles need a good supply of aphids.
 There is no point in releasing them on plants with few aphids.
 Lady beetles are voracious aphid feeders and an adult beetle will eat 50 or more aphids a day.
 The convergent lady beetle, which is the species sold for release, feeds almost entirely on aphids and will not remain on plants with low aphid populations and will not control other garden pests.